|

 of screenwriters discovered what pleases and what displeases their

-we see at the movies is largely the result of writers responding
+pattern we see at the movies is largely the result of writers

-a movie is like writing a sonnet — there exists an evolved convention
+writing a movie is like writing a sonnet — there exists an evolved

 because the writer doesn't have to reinvent the wheel, and a curse